Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: General results on

-\begin{proof} Each case follows from tracking implications in Lemma \ref{lem:alternatives}.
+\end{prop} \begin{proof} Each case follows from tracking implications in Lemma \ref{lem:alternatives}.
 We prove case (1) and leave the rest to the reader.
 Thus assume (i),(iii),(iv) hold.
 Then (v) and (viii) hold by parts (a) and (b) of Lemma \ref{lem:alternatives}.
 Then (ii) holds by part (f), and so (vi) and (vii) hold by parts (c) and (d). \end{proof}

-A semigroup with zero, denoted $0$, is said to be $3$-nilpotent if it satisfies the identity $xyz=0$.
-These semigroups are not very interesting and it is believed (but never proved) that almost all finite semigroups are $3$-nilpotent.
-From the previous result it immediately follows that the natural conjugacy in these non-interesting semigroups is the identity relation.
+A semigroup with zero, denoted $0$, is said to be $3$-\emph{nilpotent} if it satisfies $xyz=0$ for all $x,y,z$.
+It is generally believed (but has never been proved) that ``almost all'' finite semigroups are $3$-nilpotent.
+From the previous result it immediately follows that the natural conjugacy in these $3$-nilpotent semigroups is the identity relation.
 (For a more general result see Proposition \ref{Prp:trivial}.)

 For a semigroup $S$, if $a,b\in S$ satisfy $a\cfn b$, then there exist conjugators $g,h\in S^1$ satisfying all of the conditions (i)--(viii).
-We will use (i)--(viii) freely in calculations.
+We will use (i)--(viii) freely in calculations without explicit reference.

 As already noted, we refer to $\cfn$ as natural conjugacy or just $\frn$-conjugacy, for short.
-For $a\in S$ we write $[a]_{\frn}=\{b\in S:b\cfn a\}$ for the conjugacy class of $a$ relative to $\cfn$.
+For $a\in S$ we write $[a]_{\frn} = \{b\in S\,:\,b\cfn a\}$ for the conjugacy class of $a$ relative to $\cfn$.

-\begin{rem} Note that in any semigroup with a zero, $[0]_{\frn} =\{0\}$, and in any monoid $M$ with the identity $1$, $[1]_{\frn}=\{gh\in M:hg=1\}$. \end{rem}
+\begin{rem} Note that in any semigroup with a zero, $[0]_{\frn} =\{0\}$, and in any monoid $M$ with the identity $1$, $[1]_{\frn} = \{gh\in M\,:\,hg = 1\}$. \end{rem}

+As our first application of Proposition \ref{Prp:alternatives}, we show that natural conjugacy preserves powers.
+For similar results for other semigroup conjugacies, see (\cite{ArKiKoMaTA}, Thms.
+5.14, 5.15).